New Grad Student Loan Questions and Answers: Consolidation

 After you’ve made 120 of those qualifying PSLF payments, you should have an easier time (in theory) having your remaining student loan balance forgiven tax-free if you have all of your employment certification forms documenting your progress along the way.

-Yes, you can consolidate those non-Direct loan types as long as you are including one Direct or FFEL program loan in the consolidation.
-That is one of the primary reasons to utilize a federal Direct Consolidation Loan — to include non-Direct federal student loan types that do not qualify for income-driven repayment (IDR) on their own, but will once you consolidate them.
+Yes, you can consolidate those non-Direct loan types as long as they are in their grace period or in repayment.
+Including non-Direct federal student loans in your Direct Consolidation loan is one of the primary reasons to utilize a federal Direct Consolidation Loan.
+Incorporating your non-Direct federal student loans into your Direct Consolidation loan makes them eligible for income-driven repayment (IDR) and reduces the total amount you’ll pay towards your loans each month.

 The most beneficial income-driven repayment plans (PAYE, REPAYE, IBR) and Public Service Loan Forgiveness (PSLF) can only be used with Federal Direct Loans.
 The only way to make federal non-Direct Loan types qualify for IDR and PSLF is through a Direct Consolidation Loan and the best time to consolidate your loans is as soon as you can after you graduate veterinary school.